Wayne-X/Atalantis/README.md

 Summary
 ========

-This is a proof of concept of an Android application that tracks users' achievements and rewards them upon achieving certain milestones by automatically ordering physical products from Amazon.
-For detailed write up see "ProofOfConcept.md".
+Inspired by the Greek God of running, Atalanta is an Android application that tracks users' achievements and rewards them upon achieving milestones by automatically ordering physical products from Amazon.